ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservers.md

 3. Click **Infrastructure** on the left navigation pane.
 4. In the applicable cluster table, click the cluster to which you want to add ESXi servers.
 5. In the **ESXi servers** section, click **Add**.
-6. In the **Add server** window, select the number of servers that you want to add.
+6. In the **ESXi server** window, select the number of servers that you want to add.
 7. Optionally, select the checkbox to add servers during maintenance mode.
 The checkbox is selected by default.

    When you provision the new ESXi server, virtual machines (VMs) are immediately migrated to the new servers if you do not select the **Maintenance Mode** checkbox.
 You do not receive a confirmation message before the migration begins.
    {:important}

-8. Review the estimated price and click **Provision**.
+8. Review the estimated price and click **Create**.

 ### Results after you add ESXi servers
 {: #mcv_addingremovingservers-adding-results}